Karlberg railway station: History

-Karlberg Station was established on 3 November 1882 to serve the growing transportation needs of Stockholm.
+Karlberg railway station was established on 3 November 1882 to serve the growing transportation needs of Stockholm.
 It was named after Karlberg Palace, situated nearby.
 Initially, the station's entrance was located at the underpass of Rörstrandsgatan.

 The station was built alongside the construction of the Värtabanan railway, which connected Karlberg to Värtahamnen via Tomteboda.
 The station was positioned at the junction where Värtabanan met the Ostkustbanan (East Coast Line).
 Although passenger services on the Värtabanan ceased in 1913, Karlberg continued to serve other passenger lines.

 In 1932, a new station building was constructed at Norrbackagatan.
 Significant modernisation occurred in the early 1970s after Storstockholms Lokaltrafik (SL) assumed responsibility for commuter rail services.
 The station underwent a renovation in 2005.
 At its peak in 2013, Karlberg handled approximately 14,200 boardings and 14,700 alightings daily, making it one of Stockholm's busiest stations.